RJvH/dapr-workshop/docs/assignment-1.md

 After this assignment we know

-- how te define and run 'executables' from within Project Tye
+- how to define and run 'executables' from within Project Tye

 The following services will be setup: